yogananda-muthaiah/adventofcode2024/README.md

 ---
 ### Disclaimer
 **Note**: The examples provided are intended to help you learn step-by-step how to use UI5 controls.
 When designing an actual project, it should be based on the Node.js module.
+Disclaimer
+> The repo contains sample code for learning purposes only.
+It does not contain any best practices or advices.
+The code is not further maintained or updated.
+Usage of the code is on your own risk.

 ### Conclusion